-Each Ph.D. candidate is expected to submit a written dissertation proposal (approximately 10-15 pages long) for approval by the dissertation committee (if the dissertation committee changes at a later date, the student should ensure that new committee members approve the dissertation proposal informally).
-A dissertation proposal will clearly specify the leading research questions and hypotheses, the data relevant to answering those research questions, the theoretical framework being used and the methods of analysis.
-It will provide a brief literature review, elucidating the relationship of the proposed research to other current research, and a clear workplan.
-It should also present and interpret progress to date if the research is already underway.
-Finally, it should briefly discuss any costs involved in carrying out the research and anticipated sources of funding.
+A dissertation proposal will clearly specify the leading research questions and hypotheses, the data relevant to answering those research questions, the theoretical framework and the methods of analysis.
+It will provide a brief literature review, elucidating the relationship of the proposed research to other current research, and a clear work plan.
+The proposal should also present and interpret progress to date if the research is already underway.
+Finally, it should briefly discuss any research costs involved and the anticipated sources of funding.

-The written proposal is modeled on what is required for a project description for an NSF Doctoral Dissertation Improvement Grant.
-The project description is a major part of the full grant application, so students are encouraged to complete a grant application and apply for dissertation funding.
-For those who choose not to seek NSF funding, the proposal format is still likely to be helpful for other types of fellowship and funding applications.
+The written proposal is modeled on the project description for an NSF Doctoral Dissertation Research Improvement Grant (DDRIG) in Linguistics.
+The project description is a major part of the full grant application, so the dissertation proposal can serve as a stepping stone towards a complete DDRIG application, if desired.
+For those who choose not to seek NSF funding, the proposal format will still be helpful for other types of fellowship and funding applications.

 Further details about the dissertation proposal and the proposal meeting, including timeline for completion and the selection of additional faculty for the proposal meeting, can be found in the PhD Handbook available via the Resources for Graduate Students web page.